An Act against Plowing by the Tayle, and pulling the Wooll off living Sheep

-An Act against Plowing by the Tayle, and pulling the Wooll off living Sheep (10 & 11 Chas.
+The Cruelty to Horses and Sheep Act 1634 (10 & 11 Chas.
 1. c.
-15 (I)) was an act of the Parliament of Ireland passed in 1635.
-It was one of the first pieces of legislation to protect the rights of animals.
+15 (I)) or An Act against Plowing by the Tayle, and pulling the Wooll off living Sheep was an act of the Parliament of Ireland passed in 1635.
+It was one of the first pieces of legislation to protect the rights of animals, although previous decrees and laws had been enacted as early as the 3rd century BCE in India.
 The act was one of several proposed to deal with what the Protestant Ascendancy viewed as the barbarous practices of the Gaelic Irish.
 The committee for preparing acts (under Poynings' Law) on 26 July 1634 ordered the Attorney General and Solicitor-General to "make a draught of one or more Acts to be passed for restraining the barbaric custom of plowing by the tail, of pulling the wool off living sheep, of burning corn in the straw, of barking of standing trees, of cutting young trees by stealth, of forcing cows to give milk, and of building houses without chimneys".
-One other act arose from this order: "An Act to Prevent the unprofitable Custom of Burning of Corne in the Straw" (10 & 11 Chas.
+One other act arose from this order: "An Act to Prevent the unprofitable Custom of Burning of Corne in the Straw", the Burning of Corn Act 1634 (10 & 11 Chas.
 1. c.
 17 (I)).